 Illinois motorists have a right to use our roadways without having to be fearful of commercial truck drivers.
 Particularly those that operate in violation of federal safety standards.
 Truck drivers that drink or use drugs then get behind the wheel are liable to victims who are injured through such negligent actions.
 That also applies to fatigued drivers who are exhausted from operating their vehicles beyond the maximum allowable hours.

 If you have been injured as a result of a drunk, drugged or fatigued truck driver you may be entitled to seek compensation.
-An attorney familiar with Illinois truck accident law can assist you in pursuing recovery of your medical expenses and as lost wages caused by your accident.
+A Chicago truck accident attorney familiar with Illinois truck accident law can assist you in pursuing recovery of your medical expenses and as lost wages caused by your accident.

 Source: WREX-Channel 13, “Illinois truck crash prompts review of federal oversight,” May.
 06, 2015